 Types of Seam Stitching

 We start with this type of seam because it was by far the most common in the shirts we reviewed.
 Flatlock seams are where two pieces of fabric abut against each other and are then sewn together flat, without overlap.
 This is the most common type of seam sewing for outdoor clothing like running shirts because it is among the most low-profile, leaving less material for rubbing.
 We found that the location and number of these seams also affected their comfort level.
 For instance, seams that ran across the back of the shoulders were particularly noticeable while running, whereas seams on the side of the torso tended to hang loose and weren't very noticeable at all.
 Gusseting these particularly problematic areas seems to have caught on with the more comfort-oriented shirt designers.
 The Brooks Distance, for example, gusseted hot spots for chafing over the shoulders and down the sides making it a bit more comfortable than most.
-To add a bit more complexity to the seams, the Arc'teryx Motus Crew, used a variation of this seam stitch, the Merrow Stitch, which we found to be even softer and more comfortable than the rest.
+To add a bit more complexity to the seams, the Arc'teryx Motus Crew and Arc'teryx Cormac Crew incorporated a merrow stitch which is a modified flatlock seam.